ArneBinder/recursive-embedding/README.md

 Currently, the project provides two data sources:
  * [SICK corpus](http://clic.cimec.unitn.it/marco/publications/marelli-etal-sick-lrec2014.pdf) data.
-The SICK corpus consists of sentence pairs extracted from image descriptions that are annotated with a relatedness score.
+The SICK corpus consists of sentence pairs extracted from image descriptions that are annotated with a *relatedness score*.
 See [preprocessing of SICK corpus data](docker/create-corpus/sick/README.md) for a docker image that assists to create a **rec-emb data model** for SICK.
  * [DBpedia-NIF 2016-10](http://wiki.dbpedia.org/downloads-2016-10) data.
 This corpus builds on [DBpedia](http://wiki.dbpedia.org/), but includes preprocessed [NIF](http://persistence.uni-leipzig.org/nlp2rdf/ontologies/nif-core/nif-core.html) data.
 It consists of (1) cleaned full text of wikipedia articles, (2) structural information as segmentation into sections, paragraphs, etc., and (3)